ttalviste/talviste.eu/README.md

 ### Motivation

-I am always reading something and collectiong different notes.
-Because of that, I have a lot of notes lying around and can not find them when I need them.
+I am always reading something and writing down notes.
+Because of that, I have a lot of notes lying around and cannot find them when I need them.

 So that, I started with this little project to keep track of what I am reading, have read and what thoughts and notes I gathered about them.